enorsu/astolfolauncher/README.md

 # Without Python(on windows)
 Download the launcher.exe from releases and place it with release.jar in the astolfo files.

-Then run launcher.exe and the launcher should run
+Then run launcher.exe and the launcher should start.

 # With Python 3(on windows)
-Download launcher.py from releases and place it with release.jar in the astolfo files There are no special Python requirements just run it with python3
+Download launcher.py from releases and place it with release.jar in the astolfo files.

+There are no special Python requirements just run it with python3.